WebAssembly/component-model/design/mvp/JS-Explainer.md

 ```

 Type names are PascalCase, so `counter` is `Counter`. `new` runs the component's `constructor`, methods live on `Counter.prototype`, and `Symbol.dispose` drops the handle.
 Dropping is what runs the component's destructor, so a `Counter` nobody disposes is dropped when it is collected, through a `FinalizationRegistry`.

-A `borrow` the component hands out is different: it is only valid for the duration of the call it appeared in, and using it afterwards is a `TypeError`.

 ### Loading with ESM